Nathan-Somto/Instagram-rn-clone/README.md

 </div>

 ## Description
-A simple Instagram clone built with react native.
+A simple Instagram clone built with react native and expo SDK.

 ## Features
  App main features.
 - Create Posts
 - Take a picture from your camera  or camer library.
-- Comment on Posts.
+- Comment on Posts functionality.
 - Like Posts functionality
 - View all Posts functionality.
-- Custom Image Carousel (Could not find a proper package)
 - Authentication functionality.
 - Dark mode by default (Cause why not?)
 - Ui clone
 - Form validation
-- Profile update functionality.
+- Profile image update functionality.
 - Stack Navigation
 - Tab Navigation